 Abusir Pyramids Cairo Egypt, tours, Booking

 Abusir Pyramids Cairo located on the western bank of the Nile, 25 kilometer southwest of Cairo, Egypt.
 In fact, Abusir Pyramids consisted of fourteen pyramids from the 5th Dynasty.
 Moreover, Abusir called the site of the forgotten kings of the 5th Dynasty.
 These kings do not have the fame of their predecessors from the 4th Dynasty.
-Abusir Pyramids site closed for many years to visitors.
+Abusir Pyramids in Cairo site closed for many years to visitors.
 But, it is now open to the public.
 A northern extension made to the Sakkara necropolis.
 It was sometime during the Fifth Dynasty.
 The extension in the area called Abusir.
 By this time, tombs on the grandiose scale of the Fourth Dynasty were nonexistent.
 It was due to the decentralization of power from the pharaoh and the increase in the power of the nobility.

 In fact, Abusir was not an oft used royal burial site.
 Though, the tomb of the Third Dynasty King Sekhemkhet unearthed there.
 It was in the 1950s.
 Userkaf was the first pharaoh of the Fifth Dynasty.
 He built his pyramid at Sakkara.
 In addition, four of his successors had also their tombs at Abusir.
 Yet Userkaf had built at Abusir before, not a tomb, but a temple.
 In fact, King Userkaf’s temple of the Sun is the earliest preserved Sun Temple in Egypt.
 Moreover, it is one of only two from the Old Kingdom that remain.
 The other built by Neuserre at Abu Ghurob.
 It is the northernmost monument at Abusir.
 Its location somewhat removed from the other structures.
 Furthermore, Userkaf ruled for only seven years.
 That is why he was unable to complete the construction.